dworkin/reddwarf/wonderland-stress/README.txt

     ant run-single
     ant run-client

-To run a single-node Wonderland server on a Mac:

-    ant -Dplatform=macosx-x86 run-single

 To run a multi-node Wonderland server and a client on three nodes using BDB Java edition: